-Cost of services for the current period decreased 5%, or \$1.4 billion, to \$26.6 billion, primarily due to lower programming and production costs and, to a lesser extent, lower distribution costs at Entertainment, partially offset by the impact of inflation and increased volumes at our theme parks and resorts.
+Cost of services for the current period decreased 5% 3%, or \$1.4 billion \$1.1 billion, to \$26.6 billion \$39.8 billion, primarily due to lower non-sports programming and production costs, and, to a lesser extent, lower distribution technical support costs, at Entertainment, partially offset by higher sports programming and production costs and the impact of inflation and increased volumes at our theme parks and resorts.

-Cost of products for the current period increased 4%, or \$0.1 billion, to \$3.2 billion, due to inflation and higher sales volumes of merchandise, food and beverage at our theme parks and resorts.
+Cost of products for the current period increased 4%, or \$0.1 billion, to \$3.2 billion, due to inflation and higher sales volumes of merchandise, food and beverage at our theme parks and resorts, experiences businesses.

-Depreciation and amortization decreased 5%, or \$0.1 billion, to \$2.5 billion due to lower TFCF & Hulu intangible amortization.
+Depreciation and amortization decreased 5% 6%, or \$0.1 billion \$0.3 billion, to \$2.5 billion \$3.7 billion due to lower TFCF & and Hulu intangible amortization, Acquisition Amortization and lower depreciation at our domestic theme parks and resorts.